Sticking to a healthy diet while pregnant should be high on your agenda, but we know that those good intentions can sometimes fall to the wayside.

 Buckwheat granola

 This gluten-free grain is perfect if you’re intolerant to wheat.
-It has a low glycaemic index so releases energy slowly so you can keep going through the morning.
+It has a low glycemic index, so it releases energy slowly, so you can keep going through the morning.
 Make your own by mixing buckwheat groats with porridge oats, seeds and nuts, plus a little honey and oil.
 Put in a baking tray and pop into a low oven, stirring often.
 Add dried fruit once baked.

 Kedgeree

-Make this classic breakfast dish with smoked haddock and curry spice.
+Make this classic Kedgeree dish with smoked haddock and curry spice.
 Use brown rice as it’s rich in B-vitamins, which your body needs to get energy from food.
-You can even up the spice if you’re looking to try to kick off labour as your near your due date.
+Start by hard-boiling two eggs and poaching your smoked haddock fillets.
+Sauté a chopped onion with mild curry powder until fragrant.
+Add the rice and some veggies.
+Flake the cooked haddock into the pan and mix gently, and add a squeeze of lemon.
+Increase the spice level if you’re looking to try to kick off labour as you near your due date.